-Outreach efforts to bring lived experience perspectives into the decision-making process have included traditional promotional avenues such as social media posting on the Facebook, Instagram, and Twitter platforms and posting of flyers for informational opportunities and public meetings in spaces frequented by the population we serve.
-Non-traditional promotional methods were also engaged in to maximize reach to those experiencing unsheltered homelessness, including the handing out of flyers about participation opportunities via street outreach alongside supply kits, and at resource fairs.

-These outreach efforts fed into equally varied engagement efforts.
-Broad feedback efforts on current and potential programming included community-wide listening sessions, focus groups, and individual surveying.
+OUTREACH EFFORTS TO INVOLVE INDIVIDUALS with lived experience perspectives into the decision-making process include a full-time lived experience coordinator position at the CoC Lead Agency to identify and recruit PLEs in CoC leadership roles and committees.
+This position ensures people are successful and well engaged.
+Outreach also engages through traditional promotional avenues such as social media posting on the Facebook, Instagram, and Twitter platforms and posting of flyers for informational opportunities and public meetings in spaces frequented by the population we serve.
+Nontraditional promotional methods were also used to maximize reach to those experiencing unsheltered homelessness, including the handing out of flyers about participation opportunities by accompanying street outreach programs and offering supply kits.
+Broader feedback efforts on current and potential programming included community-wide listening sessions, focus groups, and individual surveying.
 Each method was employed multiple times throughout the year, at varying locations, to minimize geographic barriers and maximize access to group and one-on-one settings based on comfort-level.
-As well, to further minimize barriers, funds were used to provide transportation, childcare, meals, and compensation to all participants.

-From this body of over 200+ participants, individuals had the opportunity to optin to participation in long-term lived-experience advisory work with the CoC via the Participant Advisory Group (PAG), Lived Experience Advisory Board (LEAB), or Youth Action Board (YAB).
+As well, to further minimize barriers, funds were used to provide transportation, childcare, meals. and compensation to all participants.
+Over 200+ participants had the opportunity to opt-in to participation in long-term lived-experience advisory work with the CoC via the Participant Advisory Group (PAG), Lived Experience Advisory Board (LEAB), or Youth Action Board (YAB).
 These leadership groups play a critical role in decision-making within our continuum of care, having taken seats on our leadership council, and working as leaders within taskforces dedicated to coordinated entry, service standards, the Youth Homelessness Demonstration Project, the Just Home Project, and the NOFO process itself.

-FY2023 CoC Application Page 37 09/22/2023 ------------------------ --------- ------------

 1D-11a.
 Active CoC Participation of Individuals with Lived Experience of Homelessness.

 NOFO Section V.B.1.r.

-•

 You must upload the Letter Signed by Working Group attachment to the 4B.
 Attachments Screen.
 Enter in the chart below the number of people with lived experience who currently participate in your CoC under the four categories listed: